ClaspTV/react-native-app-state-monitor/docs/API.md

 The module supports three app states:

-- `'active'`: The app is in the foreground and receiving user interactions
+- `'foreground'`: The app is in the foreground and receiving user interactions
 - `'background'`: The app is not visible to the user
 - `'unknown'`: Initial state or unable to determine current state